jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 A reasonable approach to coding whitespace is to use one particular symbol for each kind of whitespace.
-Those kinds of whitespace that are insignficant, i.e. that do not need to appear in the data, should be dropped from the syntax-tree.
+Those kinds of whitespace that are insignificant, i.e. that do not need to appear in the data, should be dropped from the syntax-tree.
 With DHParser this can be done already while parsing, using the ``@disposable`` and ``@drop``-directives described earlier.